-The External Quality Assurer will need to be occupationally knowledgeable and competent to quality assure these units.
+The External Quality Assurer will need to be occupationally knowledgeable and competent to quality assure this unit.

 It is understood that not all EQAs will be qualified initially, and that sufficient time should be considered to achieve these qualifications.
-During this time awarding organisations must ensure that EQAs are following the principles set out in the current Learning and Development NOS 12 Externally monitor and maintain the quality of assessment.
+During this time, awarding organisations must ensure that EQAs are following the principles set out in the current Learning and Development NOS 12: Externally Monitor and Maintain the Quality of Assessment.